An Introduction to Light Bulbs: Decoding Electricians' Terminology

 FAQ Section:

-Can I utilize LED bulbs in a fixture that needs incandescent bulbs?
+Can I make use of the LED bulb in fixtures that needs incandescent bulbs?

-Is there a more energy-efficient type of bulb?
+Is there a more energy-efficient bulb?

-The LED bulb is the most energy efficient and long-lasting bulb.
+LED bulbs are the most efficient and long-lasting bulb.

 How often should I replace my light bulbs?